Admissions guide Admissions Updated 21 Mar 2026 4 min read

 Journey time, route complexity, and whether the commute still works in ordinary weeks

-Travel often cuts the shortlist more honestly than reputation does
+Travel often narrows the shortlist more usefully than reputation does

 Maps, route tests, and your own family timetable